 Research projects identified in proposals should request funding needed to complete future or early active research projects.
 Proposed funding requests for reimbursement of past research expenses of completed projects are not eligible.

-Research projects identified in proposals are required to have active ethical approval from the host research institution(s) before the submission deadline.
-Proof of ethical (IRB) approval must be submitted along with the proposal document for an application to be deemed complete and eligible for review by the Grants in Aid Committee.
+Research projects identified in proposals are required to have ACTIVE Institutional Review Board approval from the host research institution(s) BEFORE the submission deadline.
+Proof of ethical (IRB) approval must be submitted along with the proposal document for an application to be deemed complete and eligible for review by the Grants-in-Aid Committee.
+This IRB approval MUST contain a clear approval and expiration date, and the title and project description must match the proposal project.
+If the project is exempt, an expiration date is not required.
 Any proposed research project without notification of ethical approval before the submission deadline will be considered ineligible for the award.

 The maximum for any individual award is set at $2,000.
 Any requests for funding beyond $2,000 will not be considered.
 Proposed research projects with an anticipated budget of over $2,000 should identify within the proposal the plan for covering the remaining costs to demonstrate that the research is feasible.